voiceinthedark/simplewebscrapper/README.md

-# simplewebscrapper
+# simplewebscraper
-simple web scrapper in java using jsoup library
+simple web scraper in java using jsoup library